assumednormal/obx-countdown/README.md

 # obx-countdown
-groupme bot for counting down to a group vacation
+Service that responds to both GroupMe messages and texts through Twilio with the time remaining until a group vacation.